-Believe me, you would be much more popular in our town if this esteemed local government committee was seeking testimony on the impact to our local government of the Commonwealth failing to meet its constitution obligation to fund public education.
+Believe me, you would be much more popular in our town, and most towns, if this esteemed Local Government Committee was seeking testimony on the impact to our local government of the Commonwealth's failure to meet its constitutional obligation to fund public education.
 It sure seems like a missed opportunity for you to learn more about an aspect of governing that is both fully in your power and is your most fundamental constitutional obligation to the children and families of this Commonwealth.
 If the state were meeting its requirement to fund the schools, it's very likely that our local revenues would have been sufficient to fund the critical services now supported by the soda tax.

-In contrast, our local elected leaders carried out their home rule obligations to our residents and did so fully informed when they voted for the tax.
-Philadelphia city council and the mayor listened to any citizen who wanted to speak, they met with experts from every effected industry and it is safe to say they listened and learned a lot.
+In contrast, Philadelphia's local elected leaders carried out their home rule obligations to their residents and did so fully informed when they voted for the tax.
+Philadelphia's City Council and the Mayor listened to any citizen who wanted to speak, they met with experts from every affected industry and it is safe to say they listened and learned a lot.

-All tolled there were more than 43 hours of city council hearings where hundreds of experts and interested Philadelphians testified.
+All told, there were more than 43 hours of city council hearings where hundreds of experts and interested Philadelphians testified.
 Add to that hundreds upon hundreds of meetings that council members and the Mayor held individually with constituents and affected parties before taking a vote.

 I checked but no one could recall any state elected official asking to be heard in this deliberative process.
 But there was an open mic and you could have been part of the process.
 I know our elected officials would have welcomed your input as they considered the issues.
-Clearly, we work a bit differently in Philadelphia because I am aware that Councilwoman Helen Gym submitted a request to testify here today, but that request was denied by this committee.

 I've been around the halls of power for nearly 30 years and I have never seen elected officials more appropriately discharge their duty as these Philadelphians did when deliberating and enacting the soda tax.
 Before coming here today, I thought long and hard and I simply cannot recall any piece of legislation in Harrisburg ever being subjected to as many open hearings, meetings and community discussions as the deliberative public process to impose the sugary drink tax.
-Let me remind you this is a Quaker town and we know how to "do process".
-Come here and watch and learn a thing or two about how to engage in real public debate.
+Let me remind you, Philadelphia is a Quaker town and we know how to "do process."
+I invite you to come to Philadelphia to listen and learn a thing or two about how to engage in real public debate.

 In closing, I know that many members of this committee, especially Senator Wagner, are relentless in their pursuit of reducing the cost of government.
-So, with that public purpose in mind, please don't think of me as being impertinent, when I suggest that rather than take our time for a redux of the extensive deliberative process we already paid for to enact the soda tax, just read the thousands of pages of transcripts yourself to find out why this town thinks the soda tax makes sense.
+So, with that public purpose in mind, please don't think of me as being impertinent when I suggest that rather than take our time for a redux of the extensive deliberative process we already paid for to enact the soda tax, just read the thousands of pages of transcripts yourself to find out why Philadelphians think the soda tax makes sense.

-Thank you considering my input.
+Thank you for considering my input.